paemuri/gridt/README.md

 # Gridt

 Display contents as a grid in the terminal (or any place you want to write it).
-This lib formats bidimensional lists as grids, with well-defined columns, for the sake of readability.
+This library formats bidimensional lists as grids, with well-defined columns, suitable for fixed-width fonts, for the sake of readability.

 Inspired by [ogham/rust-term-grid][1] and by the fact that I needed it for [Nhanderu/ipe][2].